 Find your gardening groove with these rockin’ shrubs and trees.

 Choose from 100+ rock star varieties of hardworking shrubs and trees that always steal the show.
-Each has been one chosen to bring more success to with less hassle.
+Each one has been chosen to bring more success with less hassle.
 So, what are you waiting for?
 Get growing!

 You’ll want to be best buds with these exciting new members of the First Editions family.

 Need help selecting the perfect plant for your neck of the woods?
 We make it easy to search by plant type, height, region and more.

 When questions crop up, Garden Gab has your answer.
 Get valuable tips and answers to common questions or ask your own.

 My gardenia leaves turn yellow and the buds turn brown before falling off.
 What am I doing wrong?

 How do I prune my rose bush?

 When you start seeing leaves and the forecast looks like spring has really arrived in your area, it’s time to prune.
 First, prune out any dead branches by cutting them back to the base.
 The tops of the remaining branches can be trimmed back a bit.
 If a rose bush got too large last year and you want to cut it way back, do it.
 This is the best time of year for a hard pruning.
 Again, start by trimming out any dead branches.
 Then, cut back about 1/3 of the top or more.